mysql-net/MySqlConnector/docs/content/connection-options.md

   <tr>
     <td>BufferResultSets, Buffer Result Sets</td>
     <td>false</td>
-    <td>Setting this to true immediately buffers all result sets to memory upon calling ExecuteReader/ExecuteReaderAsync.
+    <td>Setting this to <code>true</code> immediately buffers all result sets to memory upon calling ExecuteReader/ExecuteReaderAsync.
 This will allow the connection
       to execute another statement while still holding the original postion of the reader.
-Do not use when result sets are bigger than available memory.</td>
+Do not use when result sets are bigger than available memory.
+When this is <code>true</code>, <code>CommandTimeout</code> will apply to the entire time required to read all the result sets, so must be set to a sufficiently large value.</td>
   </tr>
   <tr>
     <td>Compress, Use Compression, UseCompression</td>